 Bidets are used to clean oneself after toileting.
 They offer a more hygienic, refreshing and thorough alternative to traditional toilet-paper wiping.

-Bidets use a soft stream of water to spray the perineal area, removing fecal matter completely from the bottom.
+Bidets use a soft stream of water to spray the perineal area, removing faecal matter completely from the bottom.
 The strength of the water spray is adjustable, so you can cater to your patient’s comfort level.

 Bidets come in different styles to fit the user, from electronic bidet toilet seats to portable electric travel bidets.
 In this article, we look at which bidets are best for caregivers and the options available.